nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 ### Overworld

 - Head to the Dead Sea Ruins, and enter the Fate Distortion.
-Do a disc swap after some mashing
+Do a disc swap after some mashing **Note:** All strategies below presume you are at 33 strength and above.
+Be prepared to do a lot of adhoc at Serge 32 Strength

 ### Fate Distortion